manoverboard/AndrewBoardman/_projects/traces.md

 {% include image-caption.html caption="<i>Holding</i>, ink on tracing paper, 1995" %}

 A series of drawing on tracing paper about the collision of Jewish ephemeral culture that itself becomes ephemeral in the collision with commercial culture.
-Most of these works were done in Krakow, Poland during a year that I spent studying art and visual culture on a Fulbright Fellowship.
-It was an extraordinary year as an artist, not least because of the sheer volume of ephemera, imagery and other material available to me because of my travels throughout Eastern Europe.
+Most of these works were done in Kraków, Poland during a year that I spent studying art and visual culture on a Fulbright Fellowship.
+It was an extraordinary year as an artist, not least because of the sheer volume of historical and historicized imagery and other material available to me in my travels throughout Eastern Europe.
 These drawings are done on tracing paper, a kind of skin upon which I could draw.
-Each of these traces reflect a kind of emerging language that presents a field of vision when Yiddish culture in the form of newspaper cartoons collided with a broader commercial culture that led to the former's literal demise.
-These works mark the begin of yet another end of social innocence.
+Each of these traces reflect a kind of emerging language that presents a field of vision when Yiddish culture in the form of newspaper cartoons collided with a broader commercial culture, which in turn led to the former's literal demise.
+These works mark an end of social innocence.

 <section class="project-column-one" markdown="1">